Wanna Date?: Here's What Happened After Shark Tank

 Wanna Date? after 'Shark Tank'

-Appearing on "Shark Tank" isn't just a great way to raise capital for a company, with Bartow confirming she and Cuban in fact closed the deal after the episode, it's also phenomenal asset in terms of garnering national publicity.
-The "Shark Tank effect" certainly worked its magic on Melissa Bartow's brand.
+Appearing on "Shark Tank" isn't just a great way to raise capital for a company — Melissa Bartow has said that it's also a phenomenal asset in terms of garnering national publicity.
+The "Shark Tank effect" certainly worked its magic on her brand.

-Bartow is now a studio manager and instructor for New York Pilates, a position she took up back in September 2022, according to her LinkedIn.
-"Life is so good, and different than it was two to three years ago," she explained in a podcast interview shared on her YouTube account.
+From the inception of Wanna Date? to its closure, Melissa Bartow has maintained her passion for health and wellness.
+She is now a studio manager and instructor for New York Pilates, a company she took up with in September 2022.
+"Life is so good, and different than it was two to three years ago," she stated in a podcast interview shared on her YouTube account.